 Medical Cannabis & Your Taxes

-To claim medical cannabis, you must have a prescription/authorization from either a medical doctor (MD) or nurse practitioner (NP) so that you are able to purchase directly from a Health Canada Licensed Seller.
+To claim medical cannabis, you must have a prescription/authorization from a medical doctor (MD) or nurse practitioner (NP) to purchase directly from a Health Canada licensed seller.

 How to Calculate How Much You Can Claim